ccrvlh/litestar-sso/docs/how-to-guides/use-with-fastapi-security.md

 # Using with fastapi's Security

-Even though `fastapi-sso` does not try to solve login and authentication, it is clear that you will probably mostly use it to protect your endpoints.
+Even though `litestar-sso` does not try to solve login and authentication, it is clear that you will probably mostly use it to protect your endpoints.
 This is why it is important to know how to use it with fastapi's security.

-You were asking how to put the lock 🔒 icon to your Swagger docs in [this issue](https://github.com/tomasvotava/fastapi-sso/issues/33).
+You were asking how to put the lock 🔒 icon to your Swagger docs in [this issue](https://github.com/tomasvotava/litestar-sso/issues/33).
 This is how you do it.

 ## Requirements

 - `fastapi` - obviously
-- `fastapi-sso` - duh
+- `litestar-sso` - duh
 - `python-jose[cryptography]` - to sign and verify our JWTs

 ## Explanation

-Fastapi-SSO is here to arrange the communication between your app and the login provider (such as Google).
+litestar-sso is here to arrange the communication between your app and the login provider (such as Google).
 It does not store any state of this communication and so it is up to you to make sure you don't have to ask the user to login again and again.